KavitaGitCode/PreplaceJS/session-1-task/notes.md

 When we say that the JavaScript code is interpreted, we mean that the JavaScript engine reads the source code, parses it, and then executes it line by line.
 During this process, the engine performs various optimizations, such as hoisting, to make the code more efficient to execute.

 # 6. What is callback function?

-A function which takes another function as an argument and execute it after specific task is called call back function.
+A function which we passed to the another function as argument and perform some operations is known as callback function.
 Its most probably used in Async Programming for handle task such as event handling and async I/O operations.
 Code Example:

 ```python